aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/joining-and-splitting-tables/_index.md

 ﻿---
-title: Joining and Splitting Tables
+title: Joining and Splitting Tables – Aspose.Words for Python via .NET
+articleTitle: Joining and Splitting Tables
+linktitle: Joining and Splitting Tables
 description: "Join and split tables in a document using python."
 type: docs
 weight: 50